bazyleu/UniState/README.md

 #### Custom type resolvers

-While UniState supports `ITypeResolver` implementations for modern DI frameworks out of the box, you can create custom implementations, tailored to your needs
+While UniState provides `ITypeResolver` implementations for modern DI frameworks out of the box, you can create custom implementations, tailored to your needs

 An example of `ITypeResolver` with automatic state bindings:
 ```csharp